Table of Contents

 • 1.
 Universal Power Adapter

-Vietnam uses a wide array of power outlets such as Type C, E, F, G. These are all different shapes from outlets in the US so it’s essential to have a power adapter that will work in every different scenario.
-We recommend using an adapter that has built-in fuse protection like this one so that it’ll protect your devices even if there’s a power surge, which is common in SE Asia.
-It’s also handy having the two USB ports.
+Vietnam uses a wide array of power outlets such as Type C, E, F, and G. These are all different from outlets in the U.S., so it’s essential to have a universal power adapter that will work in every different scenario.
+We recommend using an adapter with a built-in fuse protection like this one to protect your devices even if there’s a power surge, which is common in SE Asia.
+It’s handy to have 2 USB ports, and it also comes with a lifetime replacement guarantee.

 Universal Power Adapter